-Zhiyun Smooth-Q (left) and DJI Osmo Mobile
+Zhiyun Smooth-Q (left) and original DJI Osmo Mobile

 Stabilisers can make a big difference to your iPhone filmmaking.
 I’ve been using a DJI Osmo Mobile for a while.
 I got the chance to try out the much cheaper Zhiyun Smooth-Q the other day.
 How does it compare with the Osmo?